 Furthermore, Simply Hamper used a login screen as the first step in their checkout process.
 Although they have a guest checkout option, the button for it was very small and was not grabbing any attention.
 This issue alone lost them 24.9% of potential customers.

 After conducting an extensive research, we created a hypothesis to fix Simply Hamper’s checkout issue.
-Since we can’t reduce the number of fields for personalization because all the details are needed, the solution we came up with was to separate product personalization from the checkout process.
+Since we can’t reduce the number of fields for personalization because all the details are needed, we separated product personalization from the checkout process.

 Product Personalization & Checkout “Variation A”

 We created “Variation A” that included all product personalization fields (e.g. delivery time, personal message) directly on the product page with very clean UI.
-The goal was letting customers start personalizing their hampers before checking out and leverage the IKEA effect – people are more likely to buy products they partially created.
+The goal was to let customers personalize their hampers before checking out and leverage the IKEA effect – people are more likely to buy products they partially created.

 It made the customers feel more engaged with the personalization process and closer to finishing their purchase.
 This allowed us to simplify the checkout page drastically and keep only simple billing details.